Raymond James Stadium: Features

-Before the 2022 season 3,600 seats were added in the south end zone, bringing the capacity to 69,218.
+Before the 2022 season, some of the temporary seats used for Super Bowls and other special events were set up in the south end zone, bringing the capacity to 69,218.
+They were removed after the season, following Tom Brady’s retirement.

 Naming

 During construction, the facility was known as Tampa Community Stadium.
 In June 1998, prior to its opening, the naming rights were bought by St. Petersburg-based Raymond James Financial for $32.5 million in a 13–year agreement.
 Contract extensions signed in 2006 and 2016 have extended the naming rights deal through 2028.

 The stadium is referred to as "Ray Jay".
 Somewhat derisively, it has been occasionally referred to as "the CITS", a name coined by long-time local sportscaster Chris Thomas which stands for "Community Investment Tax Stadium", referring to the fact that the stadium was entirely financed by local taxpayers.